Diff4Earth/ige-jaxathon-2025/AGENDA.md

-# Agenda of the Jaxathon 2025
+# Agenda of the JAXATHON 2025

  - **Start:** Monday 10 March 2025 13:00
  - **End:** Thursday 13 March 2025 13:00